 Wearing your Prosthesis or Night Guard

 Partial dentures or full dentures should not be used immediately after surgery until your post-operative appointment unless specifically instructed otherwise.
 Please contact the office if there is any question.
 When it is placed it should not heavily touch the gums in the area of the surgery.
 If it does, this can cause ulceration of the wound edges and breakdown of the suture margins.
 This can lead to loss of the graft.
 If you have questions about the fit of your partial or complete denture, do not wear it until your general dentist or Drs.
-Elias or Jun can see you.
+Elias, Jun, Stephens or Verratti can see you.

 A certain amount of bleeding is to be expected following surgery.
 Slight bleeding, oozing, or redness in the saliva is not uncommon for 24 hours or more.
 Excessive bleeding may be controlled by first rinsing or wiping any old clots from your mouth, then placing a gauze pad over the area and biting firmly for thirty minutes.
 Repeat if necessary.
 If bleeding continues, bite on a moistened tea bag for thirty minutes.
 The tannic acid in the tea bag helps to form a clot by contracting bleeding vessels.
 To minimize further bleeding, do not become excited, sit upright, and avoid exercise.
 If bleeding does not subside, call for further instructions.